-- 2.1 This policy applies to all individuals where a data subject's personal data is processed. - 2.2 The Trust processes personal information to enable us to provide education, training, welfare and educational support services, to administer school property, and to support and manage our employees. - 2.3 The policy applies to all processing of personal data in electronic form, including email and documents created with word processing software, or where it is held in manual files that allows ready access to information about individuals. - 2.4 We also use CCTV for security and the prevention and detection of crime.
+- 2.1 This policy applies to all individuals where a data subject's personal data is processed. - 2.2 The Trust processes personal information to enable us to provide education, training, welfare and educational support services, to administer school property, and to support and manage our employees. - 2.3 The policy applies to all processing of personal data in electronic form, including email and documents created with word processing software, or where it is held in manual files that allows ready access to information about individuals. - 2.4 We also use CCTV to assure health and safety requirements, safeguarding and welfare, and the prevention and detection of crime.
 The policy reflects the ICO's code of practice for use of surveillance cameras and personal information.